mkenworthy/astrosoftware_howto/README.md

 Procedure for software packages:

   * Learn [version control using GIT](http://nyuccl.org/pages/GitTutorial/) and how to upload your software to [github](https://github.com/).
 Make sure you choose a permissive license for your software - I have used the [BSD 3-clause license](https://github.com/mkenworthy/pds_110_exorings/blob/master/LICENSE).
-  * Register the software at [Astrophysics Source Code Library](http://ascl.net/) (Q: does this happen automatically or should you be active in it?)
+  * Register the software at [Astrophysics Source Code Library](http://ascl.net/).
+Currently, the ASCL accepts astronomy code that has appeared in a peer review research, submitted for peer review, or is an accepted astronomy thesis.
+(Q: does this happen automatically or should you be active in it?)
   * Optionally upload it to [Zenodo](https://zenodo.org/) (Q: why Zenodo over any other storage place?)
+  * If the package is not described in its own paper, consider submitted it to [Journal of Open Source Software](http://joss.theoj.org/)

 Procedure for plots and figure scripts: